kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 If resource update fails, say due to lack of space on Node, default behavior is to let the initiating actor such as VPA handle the failure.
-Alternately, a Controller can either retry the update, or reschedule the pod based on policy.
+Alternately, a Controller can either retry the update, or reschedule the Pod based on policy.

 PodSpec is extended with a new flag, PodSpec.RetryPolicy, with possible values:
 * NoRetry - the default value; do nothing, initiating actor handles failure,
-* RetryUpdate - Controller retries resource update in-place when other pods depart,
+* RetryUpdate - Controller retries resource update in-place when other Pods depart,
-* Reschedule - Controller deletes pod, and creates updated pod for scheduling.
+* Reschedule - Controller evicts Pod, and creates updated Pod for scheduling.

 #### CRI Changes